-Constantly looking to the future to provide you with the best WiFi experience today.
+We’re constantly looking to the future to provide you the best WiFi experience today.

 The UNT|System enterprise wireless network accepts 802.11a/g/n along with 802.11ac.
 The network utilizes state-of-the-art wireless access points capable of handling speeds in excess of 100 Mbps; however, your actual speed and system throughput will vary depending on your location in a building, the number of other people using the network, and the type of equipment you are using.